 25 May Pitfalls of purchasing capital equipment

-Let’s face it, Franking machines, Copiers, Printers and IT equipment are not exactly the most exciting subjects, particularly if you have been tasked with the purchasing role, but they can be quite pricey so great care needs to be taken when choosing a partner and payment method.
+Let’s face it, Franking machines, Copiers, Printers and IT equipment are not exactly the most exciting subjects, particularly if you have been tasked with the purchasing role.
+But they can be quite costly, and involve a long term working relationship with the supplier, so great care needs to be taken when choosing a preferred partner and payment method.

 In many organisations the buying process is normally initiated by a person within middle management who has an influence or interest in these types of products.
 Very often though these people get wrapped up in the “cutting edge technology” or the politics of implementation and don’t pay as much attention to the detail in the contracts as perhaps they should do.

 The result is often a more costly experience than initially anticipated, bad feelings and prolonged and often expensive negotiations at the end of the contract.